Disease: Shigellosis and enterotoxigenic Escherichia coli (ETEC)

 - Summary of Vaccine Stability Data

-These documents provide the latest stability data for commonly used vaccines and current research on vaccine formulations and platform technologies.
-Data are sorted by vaccine in a table format in both documents.
+These documents provide stability data as of November 2012 on commonly used, licensed vaccines and stability data as of May 2012 from available data on novel, investigational vaccine formulations.
+Data are sorted by vaccine in a table format in both …

 Author: PATH, Working in Tandem Ltd.

 - Vaccination Against Enterotoxigenic Escherichia coli, A Cause of Travelers' Diarrhea

 This review, published in The Journal of Travel Medicine, focuses on the strategies behind development and potential use of currently available vaccines and vaccine candidates against enterotoxigenic Escherichia coli (ETEC) infection.
 As …

 Author: Steffen R, Castelli F, Dieter Nothdurft H, Rombo L, Jane Zuckerman N